Tapha/Java-Cohort-Aug-26/Exercise-From-Memory-to-SOLID.md

 ## Questions

 1. Why does this design feel logical at first?
+Because a penguin is a type of bird.
 2. Why does it become a problem in code?
+The Bird class says all birds can fly, but penguins cannot.
 3. What promise does `Bird` appear to make?
+That every bird has working fly() behaviour.
 4. How does `Penguin` break that promise?
+Its fly() method throws an error instead of flying.
 5. Which SOLID principle is involved here?
+The Liskov Substitution Principle.

 ## Better Design